John Howley

-John Howley (30 December 1931 – 25 May 2020) is an Australian painter whose core work is related to the Fantastic Art genre.
+John Howley (30 December 1931 – 25 May 2020) was an Australian painter whose core work is related to the Fantastic Art genre.

 Life

 Howley was born in Melbourne and studied at the National Gallery School of Art in Melbourne (1949–54) under Murray Griffin.
 In 1954 and again in 1955 he exhibited with Group Four, and in 1956 at Brummels Gallery, which established his reputation as an avant-garde artist.
 In 1962 he left Australia for England and spent 3 years traveling in Europe and North Africa painting and playing improvised music.
 From 1965 to 1967 he lived for two years in Tel Aviv, Israel where he had 5 exhibitions.
-In 1967 Howley returned to Melbourne and started to exhibit at Georges Mora’s Tolarno Gallery.
+In 1967 Howley returned to Melbourne and started to exhibit at Georges Mora's Tolarno Gallery.
 In 1980 he established with his Israeli curator wife The Acland Street Art Gallery that continued to exhibit Howley along with several other artists until 1989.
 The next year he moved to Williamstown, Melbourne dedicating himself to his painting and his involvement in improvised music.
 The artist now lives in countryside Victoria, Australia.

-Howley painted 80 portraits and 2 commissioned murals Tullamarine Airport, Melbourne and Royal Children's Hospital, Melbourne, (the latter mural with two other artists) and has exhibited in Germany, England, Israel, USA and Australia.
+Howley painted 80 portraits and 2 commissioned murals Melbourne Airport and Royal Children's Hospital, Melbourne, (the latter mural with two other artists) and has exhibited in Germany, England, Israel, USA and Australia.